techgirl11/lead-management-app/SOLUTION.md

 The backend is implemented in nodeJS with expressJS.
 Mysql module is used to interact with the mysql db provided with the boilerplate code.
 Body-parser module is used to read the request body of POST request.

+### Running the application

+* For running/testing the code on docker, the mysql hostname in server/index.ts has to be replaced with the current hostname in running docker container.
+* The browser used for testing can use a plugin(e.g. Moesif Origin & CORS Changer) to allow to send cross-domain requests.